jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

         for rule_id = 1,#wrule_by_id do
             local working_wrule = wrule_by_id[rule_id]

-            -- TODO -- split rules with internal nulling --     events, and convert that event to --     a completion event

             -- As of this writing, no wrules should be -- deleted at this point,
             -- but we are being careful

             if working_wrule then

+                -- TODO -- split rules with internal nulling --     events, and convert that event to --     a completion event

                 local min = working_wrule.min
                 local separator = working_wrule.separator
-                if separator and separator.nulling then
-                    grammar:development_error(
-                        who
-                        ..
-'Separator ' .. separator.name .. ' is nulling\n'
-                        .. ' That is not allowed\n',
-                        working_wrule.name_base,
-                        working_wrule.line
-                    )
-                end
-                if min <= 0 then
-                    min = 1
-                    working_wrule.min = min
-                    working_wrule = wrule_replace(working_wrule)
-                end
                 local max = working_wrule.max

+                -- luatangle: insert disallow nulling separator

+                if min <= 0 then min = 1 end
+                -- Do not need to fix working_wrule value -- because we will no longer use it

                 if min ~= 1 or max ~= 1 then
                     local rh_instances = working_wrule.rh_instances